 Charges dismissed again in deadly Philadelphia Amtrak crash

-PHILADELPHIA (AP) — For the second time, a Philadelphia judge has dismissed all criminal charges filed against an Amtrak engineer in a deadly high-speed derailment in Philadelphia that killed eight and injured about 200 people.
+PHILADELPHIA (AP) — For the second time, a Philadelphia judge dismissed all charges Tuesday against an Amtrak engineer in a high-speed derailment in Philadelphia that killed eight and injured about 200 people.

 “The law recognizes we’re all human,” Common Pleas Judge Barbara McDermott said in tossing the involuntary manslaughter and reckless endangerment charges, the Philadelphia Inquirer reported.

 Two judges and the city’s district attorney have now concluded that no criminal charges should be filed against Bostian in the 2015 derailment.

 The state attorney general’s office, which has pursued the case, will appeal, said spokeswoman Jacklin Rhoades.

 The National Transportation Safety Board found that the New York-bound train derailed as it rounded a curve at more than twice the 50 mph (80 kph) speed limit.

 NTSB investigators concluded that Bostian lost his bearings while distracted by radio chatter about a nearby train that was struck by a rock.
 They found no evidence he was impaired or using a cellphone.

 “We don’t lock up doctors when they commit malpractice and they make a mistake,” defense lawyer Brian McMonagle told The Associated Press.
 “She (the judge) did the right thing.”